Routt County, CO

 Music

-America at 250: Centuries of Sound, Opening Night Orchestra
+America at 250: Centuries of Sound

 The 39th season of the Strings Music Festival classical series begins with a program that spans 250 years of Western music.
 Michael Sachs conducts an accomplished orchestra with concertmaster Nurit Bar-Josef.
 The evening traces a timeline from Carl Stamitz’s Orchestral Quartet, composed in 1776, to Beethoven’s last string quartet, written in 1826, continues with Dvořák’s luminous Serenade for Strings dating to 1876, and closes with Barber’s expressive Serenade composed in 1928.
 Heard together, these works highlight evolving styles and colors across generations while showcasing the ensemble’s artistry.